 The neck is often the first place people experience pain after an auto accident.
 While the seatbelt holds the body in place, the sudden back-and-forth movement from the impact causes hyperextension of the muscles, ligaments, and tendons in the neck.
 Known as whiplash, this motion stretches the soft, connective tissues beyond their natural limits and frequently results in neck pain and stiffness in the days and weeks following a collision.

 In addition to whiplash, many car accident victims also suffer from back pain and limited mobility.
-While muscle-strain is a common source of accident-related back pain, high-impact collisions can produce significant discomfort in the lower and middle back due to herniated disks, fractured vertebrae, sprained back muscles, or spinal misalignment.
+While muscle strain is a common source of accident-related back pain, high-impact collisions can produce significant discomfort in the lower and middle back due to herniated discs, fractured vertebrae, sprained back muscles, or spinal misalignment.
 If the spinal cord is injured, nerve damage can occur, resulting in numbness, tingling, muscle weakness, or reduced muscle control.

 Unlike neck pain, which often develops right after an auto accident, back injuries are not always immediately painful and can easily be overlooked.
 Whether or not back injuries are accompanied by discomfort, treating the trauma sooner rather than later will help prevent more serious, painful, and long-lasting conditions from emerging down the road.